-So, during those days when you feel unmotivated, what basically this law means is that the longer you give yourself to complete a task, or something you want to do, the more unmotivated, and the more big, importantly, and intimidating the task or the thing is going to feel.
-Take it from NIKE’s Slogan, “Just Do It,” and in my case would be “Just Write It,” or just sit there and type, and it will make sense later on as you keep on writing it…hahaha.
+During those days when you feel unmotivated, basically this law means is that the longer you give yourself to complete a task, or something you want to do, the more unmotivated, and the more big, importantly, and intimidating the task or the thing is going to feel.
+Take it from Nike’s Slogan, “Just Do It,” and in my case would be “Just Write It,” or just sit there and type, and it will make sense later on as you keep on writing it…hahaha.

 Honestly, if you give yourself 8 hours to do something that can be done for 2 hours, guess what?
 It is going to take you 8 hours to do it.
 Let’s see; 2 hours to think about it, 2 hours to decide if you are going to do it, 2 hours to get energized to see if you can do it, and 2 hours to finally and actual do it.
 And there you go; those were your 8 hours.
 But if you can focus, and clear all destruction, chances you can get it done in 2 hours.